Travis

 Builds using the xcode6.4 or xcode7.3 images use xctool by default rather than xcodebuild and xcpretty.

-In order to your run tests on Travis CI, you also need to create a Shared Scheme for your application target, and ensure that all dependencies (such as CocoaPods) are added explicitly to the Scheme.
+To run tests on Travis CI, you also need to create a Shared Scheme for your application target, and ensure that all dependencies (such as CocoaPods) are added explicitly to the Scheme.
 To do so:

 1. Open up the Manage Schemes sheet by selecting the Product → Schemes → Manage Schemes… menu option.

 2. Locate the target you want to use for testing in the list.
-Ensure that the Shared checkbox in the far right hand column of the sheet is checked.
+Ensure that the Shared checkbox in the far right-hand column of the sheet is checked.

 3. If your target include cross-project dependencies such as CocoaPods, then you will need to ensure that they have been configured as explicit dependencies.
 To do so: